raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Integration.md

 | Self-documenting                                                                 | Separate documentation                                                    |
 | Stateless                                                                        | Stateless                                                                 |
 | Communication through HTTP action verbs (CRUD)                                   | Communication is performed by invoking method calls and specifying params |

+## More On Serialization

+Naive approach to serialization is to use language specific frameworks like Python's pickle, Marshal for Ruby, Serializable for Java etc. However these are locked to a single language and deserialize data into arbitrary classes which lead to security vulnerabilities.
+Also there is not data versioning.

+Some common standardized encoding formats used are:

+=== `JSON`
+    Pros:
+    - very common and human readable

+    Cons:
+    - unicode strings only (no support for binary strings)
+    - issues between determining integers and floats
+    - not compact, resulting in overhead and performance issues
+    - field names need to be sent unless there is a schema involved

+=== Protocol Buffers / Thrift
+    Pros:
+    - uses binary encoding with a schema to reduce the size of serialized messages
+    - each field has a numbered tag, decreasing the amount of space needed for encoding
+    - schema can be used to generate classes in any language

+    Cons:
+    - serialized output is not human readable

+=== `Avro`
+    Row based serialization of data.

+    Similar to Protobuf and Thrift, but created to better suit use cases for Spark/Hadoop (dumping lots of possibly unstructured data files) and ETL.

+    Utilizes a schema, but doesn't have field tags.

+    Schema can evolve.

+=== `Parquet`
+    Utilizes a hybrid approach to storage - hybrid between row and column oriented storage.

+    Row oriented storage is bad for aggregation across a subset of columns

+    Column oriented storage makes it hard to reassemble a complete row due to lack of disk locality between elements of each row.

+    The hybrid approach partitions the row space, and within each partition uses column oriented storage.

+    So data is spllit in parquet files, which contain multiple "row groups" - partitions of the rows in the actual data.
+Also has a metadata folder that pertains the information on the row groups.

+    For each column in the row group, split into chunks where each chunk of a given column contains 1 MB pages which also contain some metadata about the encoded data e.g. `min, max, count of data`, a dictionary representing the elements in the data etc.